trixi-gpu/TrixiCUDA.jl/docs/src/reference.md

 # Public APIs

-All APIs currently default to double precision (Float64).
-Support for single precision is considered experimental and is not enabled by default, as it has not yet undergone comprehensive testing and validation.
+All APIs currently default to double precision (`Float64`).
+Support for single precision (`Float32`) is considered experimental, as it has not yet undergone comprehensive testing and validation.

 ```@docs
 TrixiCUDA.LobattoLegendreBasisGPU